ekkondela/wimea-ict-pla/README.md

 # start-up
-To start to collect RSSI values and predict the quality of the available cellular link, the script is executed by Linux command: "sudo ./pla_mean_modal.sh s1 s2 s3 s4"
-    - s1 indicates usb-port eg. ttyUSB0
-    - s2 indicates usb-port eg. ttyUSB1
-    - s3 indicates number of RSSI samples eg. 10
-    - s4 inducates time-window eg 10secs
+To start to collect RSSI values and predict the quality of the available cellular link, the script is executed by Linux command: "sudo ./pla_mean_modal.sh s1 s2 s3 s4" This indictes that: s1 - usb-port eg. ttyUSB0 s2 - indicates usb-port eg. ttyUSB1 s3 - indicates number of RSSI samples eg. 10 s4 - inducates time-window eg 10secs

 For examples: "sudo ./pla_mean_modal.sh ttyUSB0 ttyUSB1, 10 10"